gitops-tools/tekton-ci/README.md

 The `deploy` directory includes a Kubernetes Service `tekton-ci-http` on port `8080` which needs to be exposed to GitHub hooks, it supports two endpoints `/pipeline` and `/pipelinerun`, the first of these accepts pipeline syntax, the second supports a syntax closer to PipelineRuns.

-This needs a recent version of Tekton Pipelines installed, and a simple volume claim (see the example above).
+This needs a recent version of Tekton Pipelines installed, it will automatically create a 1Gi Volume claim per run! and there's nothing currently which cleans this up!

 ```shell
 kubectl apply -f deploy/